rudraksh97/The-Spine-Project/README.md

 and Lateral were available.
 So total 2000 X-ray images were there, equally divided among the two views.

 ## Images
-This images are for a normal Spinal cord
 ### AP and Lateral Views
 <img src="https://github.com/rudraksh97/The-Spine-Project/blob/master/Examples/Github/APLAT.jpg?raw=True">